 Aeroskills – Certificate II

-This qualification covers the skills and knowledge required to repair and maintain the body of cars, heavy vehicles and other vehicles in the automotive industry.
+This qualification covers the skills and knowledge required to repair and overhaul a limited range of aircraft electrical, hydraulic, pneumatic, electro-hydraulic and electro-pneumatic components.

 |HSC credit||ATAR pathway|